SherG/perpetual-elm/exampleSite/content/terms-and-conditions.md

 You assume all risk and responsibility for your conduct on the Site and use of our services, including any risk associated with your interactions with third-parties, and hereby waive all claims or actions against Spearfish.

 You agree that Spearfish is making no commitment or guarantee that any service, product, evaluation, or guidance provided by Spearfish will result in approval for business funding.
 You acknowledge that by engaging or communicating with Spearfish, you are not guaranteed any funding or form of funding.

+## Changes to Terms

+At any time we reserve the right to remove, add, or modify any content contained in our Terms of Use and Privacy Policy without notice.
+It is your responsibility to check the “last updated” date at the top of this page during each visit to our Site and periodically while using our services.

+Your continued use of our Site and services means you have read, understood, and accept the most recent version of this agreement as binding.
+Please check the last updated date frequently so you are aware of any changes.

 ## Laws and Regulations